 Tate Modern Gallery

-The Tate Modern gallery is located in London and is one of the most famous landmarks in the UK.
-Tate is one building for four different art galleries.
-When it opened in 2000, the building was beautifully decorated and the collection was organized thematically.
-Every year the institution is visited by a huge number of tourists.
-Masterpieces from 1990 to the present are stored here.
+The Tate Modern Gallery is located in London, it is one of the most famous attractions in the UK.
+The Tate is one building for four different art galleries.
+At the time of its opening in 2000, the building was beautifully decorated, and the collection was organized according to a thematic scheme.
+Every year, the institution is visited by a huge number of tourists.
+Masterpieces have been kept here since 1990 to the present.

 Tate Modern Gallery